ujjwal-basnet/my_settings/answer_what_is_asked_prompt.md

 **Your INCORRECT Response** is going beyond what is asked, for example:
 - Do not start with "AI can be good or bad... depends..."
 - Do not act neutral
-- Answer what is asked, do not give opinion
+- Always answer what is asked , in this case user is asaaking about "why ai is bad" so do not be netural or give good things of ai , just only answer why its bad ,
+- your opnion